sheriff1/sheriff1.github.io/_posts/2018-04-21-Cmon-fam-linkedin.md

 title: "C'mon fam - LinkedIn"

-subtitle: "LinkedIn recently let me know someone viewed my profile..."
+subtitle: "LinkedIn once let me know someone viewed my profile..."

 date: 2018-04-21

+tag: "design"

 published: true
 ---

-LinkedIn recently let me know in one day 3 people viewed my profile (probably not a big deal for most, but for me, I was like "Oh ok, I'm outchere.").
+A while back, LinkedIn let me know in one day 3 people viewed my profile (probably not a big deal for most, but for me, I was like "Oh ok, I'm outchere.").

 That notification looked like this: